 - Prompt treatments for respiratory infections (if applicable)

-Pathology reports and lab results for the diagnosis of mesothelioma should be delivered to other pathologists at different labs for a second opinion.
 Diagnosing mesothelioma, even in a lab looking at samples from fluid tests, is extremely difficult as the cells often resemble other forms of cancer.
+Pathology reports should also be delivered to other pathologists at different labs for a second opinion.

 For more information on seeking a second opinion on your diagnosis, contact Mesothelioma Help Now today to speak to our Patient Advocates.